 In general, measures that contribute to improved monitoring and enforcement are expected to produce broad, long-term social benefits, and potentially some short-term social impacts associated with any economic costs from the proposed requirements.
-It is likely that designated landings sites will contribute to improved monitoring and data collection, and Alternative 1 (No Action) would likely not produce any of these long-term social benefits.
+It is likely that designated landings sites would contribute to improved monitoring and data collection, and Alternative 1 (No Action) would likely not produce any of these long-term social benefits.
 Alternative 2 and Sub-alternatives 2a and 2b would implement landing site designations and produce social benefits through improved monitoring.
 The flexibility in Sub-alternative 2a would have fewer impacts on fishermen by eliminating the possibility that harvesters would have to change landings sites under Sub-alternative 2b.

 Alternative 1 (No Action) would be the least burdensome on the administrative environment because approved landing sites would not be established.
 Establishing approved landings is expected to be more burdensome on the administrative environment than status quo because NMFS OLE has to approve sites, which includes visiting sites to ensure addresses are valid.
-Additionally, approved landings sites will have to be tracked and updated as needed and VMS landing notification forms would need to be updated if approved sites change.
+Additionally, approved landings sites would have to be tracked and updated as needed and VMS landing notification forms would need to be updated if approved sites change.
+It is expected that during the implementation phase of the catch share program there would be more administrative burden to identify and certify landing sites.
+However, it is expected that once most landing sites are identified the administrative burden would be reduced significantly.

-4.16 Cumulative Effects
+Chapter 5.
+Cumulative Effects